 Most of the vegetable soup recipes I’ve seen call for just water, but I had an extra 4 cups of chicken stock leftover from another recipe, so I decided to try it and it work out fine.
 In fact, it gave the soup some extra richness.

-green beens.
-Slice the mushrooms into 1/4 inch pieces, chop the potatoes into 1/8's or 1/4's depending on their size and chop the parsley.
+- Not too much prep for this soup.
+Just chop up the onion, slice the carrots into ¼ inch thick pieces, trim and halve the green beens.
+Slice the mushrooms into ¼ inch pieces, chop the potatoes into ⅛'s or ¼'s depending on their size and chop the parsley.
 Now you are ready to put it all together.

-Heat butter and oil on medium high in a soup pot.
+- Heat butter and oil on medium high in a soup pot.
 Sauté onion, carrot, green beans for 3-4 minutes.

-Add mushrooms and cook for another 2 minutes.
-Add chicken stock and water, potatoes, and season with salt & pepper.
+- Add chicken stock and water, potatoes, and season with salt & pepper.

-Bring to a boil, cover, reduce heat and cook at a gentle boil until the potatoes are tender. (approx. 15 minutes)
+- Bring to a boil, cover, reduce heat and cook at a gentle boil until the potatoes are tender. (approx. 15 minutes)

-Season to taste and serve.
+- Season to taste and serve.